OWASP/www-chapter-guwahati/index.md

 <div style='color:black;'>

 OWASP Guwahati is a local chapter of OWASP for Guwahati,Assam.
 Here we discuss various security & vulnerabilities of web application, API, Mobile & other devices.We  share tools and techniques related to web application security.
 The main aim of creating this community to bring all the cyber security expert together.
-So let’s get together and move for securing web applications.
+So let’s get together and move for securing web applications.<br>OWASP Guwahati chapter is lead by [lakshya Jyoti Bora](mailto:programmer.debugger.lakshya@gmail.com) And [Pallab Jyoti Borah](mailto:pallab@gmail.com)
 </div>

 We welcome all the security & pentesters to this amazing community.
 You can join us through our various social media handles.